 What you will study

 After laying down some foundations in Block 1, which focuses primarily on Livy, Blocks 2 and 3 will explore this theme in more depth.
-You will read and study excerpts from a diverse range of Augustan texts – including Virgil’s Aeneid, Ovid’s Metamorphoses, Suetonius’ Lives of the Caesars, and the poetry of Horace and Propertius – alongside key examples of Augustan visual culture.
-Audio features and interviews with leading scholars in this area, will enhance your understanding of this theme.
+You will read and study excerpts from a diverse range of Augustan texts – including Virgil’s Aeneid, Ovid’s Metamorphoses, Suetonius’ Lives of the Caesars, and the poetry of Horace and Propertius – alongside key examples of Augustan art and visual culture.
+Audio features and interviews with leading scholars in this area will enhance your understanding of this theme.

 You will learn

 You will gain a knowledge of the core grammar, vocabulary, and syntax of the Latin language.
-By exploring a range of Latin texts in translation you will gain skills in close reading and critical analysis, alongside an understanding of the historical and cultural context.
+By exploring a range of Latin texts in translation, you will gain skills in close reading and critical analysis, alongside an understanding of the historical and cultural context.

 You will develop your ability to think logically and to communicate effectively in written English, and develop your digital and information literacy skills through a range of online activities and through assessed work.
+You will also develop your linguistic knowledge, gaining an understanding of how languages (ancient and modern) work as building blocks to make meaning.